Study 2 began in the spring of 2010 as part of the process of developing and

 It is to avoid such problems, that I have converted all the original MIDI files

-.
-This converter not only converts between many different
+the Assistant Performer’s MIDI output with WAV MP3 Converter.
+This converter not only converts between

 audio formats, it can also convert MIDI files to audio.
 I also tried converting